Life Insurance Beneficiaries: Who to Name and How to Update Them

 Overlooking Tax Implications

 While life insurance death benefits are generally income tax-free, certain situations can create tax consequences.
 If your estate is large enough to trigger estate taxes, improper beneficiary designations can reduce the amount your heirs receive.
-For life insurance for seniors with substantial cash value, consult a tax advisor.
+For policies with substantial cash value, the policy ownership structure also affects tax treatment.

 Pros